Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 Not technically a language, but adds types to JavaScript which makes it possible to use with an IDE and reduces the number of errors so drastically it feels like a new language.
 Made me realise I didn't hate static typing, I just hated C++.

-## Erlang/Elixir

-Used by telecom companies and people with super hardcore distributed systems to maintain.
-Where the Actor model of concurrency comes from.

 ## Bash

 Glues a bunch of shell tools together.
 Occasionally abused to create large-scale programs.